-Former Hawkeye and University of Iowa graduate Jimmy Frankos is in his third season as the volunteer assistant coach with the Iowa baseball program.
-Frankos serves as the Hawkeyes’ hitting coach.
+Former Hawkeye and University of Iowa graduate Jimmy Frankos is in his second season as the volunteer assistant coach with the Iowa baseball program.
+Frankos will serve as the Hawkeyes’ hitting coach.

 During Frankos’ first season in Iowa City, he helped Iowa win 10 games in the first month, including posting victories over ranked foes No. 18 Arizona, No. 20 North Carolina, and No. 14 Duke.
 The Hawkeyes went 2-1 at the CambriaCollegeClassic, a tournament in Minneapolis pitting the Big Ten Conference against the ACC.
 The season came to an abrupt end on March 12 when it was cancelled because of the coronavirus (COVID-19) pandemic.

 Frankos joined the program after spending the past three seasons at Heartland (Illinois) Community College.
 He was an assistant coach in 2017 and 2018 before being promoted to head coach in 2019.
 During his stint, the Hawks accumulated 119 wins, including a 34-20 record last season.

 Heartland won one regular season MWAC Championship and finished runner-up in the 2018 Region 24 Regional Tournament.
 During his three seasons, 29 student-athletes went on to play at the Division I level, including a program record 14 in 2018.
 PJ Smith, a former Hawk and Purdue graduate, was an MLB Draft selection in 2019.

 Frankos also has coaching experience in the Cape Cod Summer League, where he served as an assistant coach for the Wareham Gatemen in 2017.
 He worked with some of the nation’s top hitters, coached third base, and both catchers he coached were top 10 round selections in the 2018 MLB Draft.